Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

 \subsection{Reaction--diffusion systems}

 Reaction--diffusion systems describe processes where substances spread out in space (diffuse) and interact with each other through chemical reactions.
+These have the general mathematical form

+where $D$ is the diffusion matrix and $R$ represents the reaction component.
 Often, we associate diffusion with the smoothing of concentration gradients over time, leading to a uniform homogenized soup, as substances move from regions of high concentration to low concentration.
-However, introducing chemical reactions into these systems, may disrupt uniformity and drive the spontaneous formation of complex spatial structures.
+However, introducing chemical reactions into these systems may disrupt uniformity and drive the spontaneous formation of complex spatial structures.
 Such systems occur in various physical, chemical, and biological settings.

-At the core of pattern formation is the concept of Turing instability.
-In 1952, Alan Turing \cite{turing1952chemical} demonstrated that diffusion, In 1952, Alan Turing \cite{turing1952chemical} demonstrated that diffusion, when combined with nonlinear chemical reactions involving two interacting species, can spontaneously break the symmetry of an initially uniform mixture of chemical compounds.